Good Luck Symbols for Business

 Every Chinese restaurant I’ve ever attended has had a jade plant in it.
 That’s because it’s one among many Chinese good luck symbols.
 The jade plant is actually a symbolic mimicry of the actual jade stone.
 Jade is considered highly valuable, and therefore very lucky – a material representing great wealth, auspiciousness and fortune and status.
 Feng Shui practices encourage placing jade plants near entrances to your business or in southeast location of your home or business in order to activate financial energies.

 Lakshmi is a beloved scintillating East Indian goddess of good fortune, and believed to be the giver of great wealth.
-In addition to be fantastically beautiful Lakshmi is also generous and compassionate with her gifts.
+In addition, to be fantastically beautiful Lakshmi is also generous and compassionate with her gifts.
 What’s more, Lakshmi is all about refinement, beautification and opulence.
-Indian art depicting this goddess has tremendous “wow-factor” because she is bedecked, bejeweled and wholly beguiling.
+Indian art depicting this goddess has a tremendous “wow-factor” because she is bedecked, bejeweled and wholly beguiling.

 For many of the same reasons jade and bloodstone are good luck symbols, malachite is said to be an auspicious stone for business people too.
 I have a smooth oval of malachite on my altar, because it appeals to my crow mind.
 I just love the two-tone swirly veridian whirlpools in the stone – they draw me in.
 I am not, however, a millionaire.
 Nevertheless, business people of all eras have placed malachite stones in the corners of their business establishments with the idea the powers of the stone will magnetize a long line of customers to their door.
+As with other good luck stones, you can keep a piece of it in your pocket, purse or wallet for the same intent of gaining wealth/customers, etc.

 We’ve talked about the symbolic implications of its color, green, and how that translates to sprouting new growth (like spring sprouts new life) into financial/business matters.
 Semi-tangentially, malachite is reputed to be a radar detector for nefariousness.
 It’s said to shatter to bits as a warning of impending danger.
 Apparently, malachite is a bit of a cure-all as it’s also handy as a sleeping aid (no, you don’t ingest it, just keep a piece by your bedside), and when worn as an amulet near the heart is purported to enhance love energies.